Dynamic Wholesale Pricing under Censored-Demand Learning: Existence of Equilibrium and Dimensionality Reduction

-The equilibrium is obtained by solving the standardized dynamic programming equations \cref{DP:equation_retailer_R,DP:equation_manufacturer_R,eq:f-fhat}, which depend only on $\ahyp$, whose updates occur in unit increments.
-The continuous rate hyperparameter $\bhyp$ enters the equilibrium and the value functions only through the scaling relations in \cref{eq:traduction,eq:reduction_formulas-theorem_a}.
 An important implication of \cref{th:main}\ref{it:th:main-c} is that, in the \ac{MPE} constructed from an \ac{SMPS}, the manufacturer’s equilibrium wholesale price is invariant to the rate hyperparameter.
 While $\bhyp_{\ttime}$ is still updated from sales magnitudes via \eqref{eq:b-t+1}, the manufacturer need not condition its price on $\bhyp_{\ttime}$.
-The manufacturer’s equilibrium strategy depends only on $\ttime$ and $\ahyp_\ttime$, which can be computed from $\ahyp_1$ and the number of uncensored demand observations that have occurred by period $\ttime$.
+The manufacturer’s strategy in this \ac{MPE} depends only on $\ttime$ and $\ahyp_\ttime$, which can be computed from $\ahyp_{1}$ and the number of uncensored demand observations that have occurred by period $\ttime$.
 Moreover, for fixed $\ahyp$, the demand distribution is stochastically increasing in $\bhyp$ (see \cref{eq:predictive-distr-func}), so that both the mean demand and the retailer’s equilibrium order quantity increase with $\bhyp$ (scaling with $\bhyp^{1/\weibull}$).
 This monotonicity also extends to the value functions.
 These results reveal an asymmetry: the manufacturer’s pricing policy is insensitive to demand scale, whereas both the retailer’s and the manufacturer’s profits increase with it through larger order quantities and a higher mean demand.